JoshuaEbbert/startup/README.md

 - **CSS** - Styling that will adapt to different device sizes, provide for a non-distracting user interface, include appropriate whitespace, demonstrate suitable coloring, and allow overall ease of use.
 - **JavaScript** - Provides login and much of the chat functionality.
 Contributes to dynamic chat display, calls to backend endpoints for chat responses, allows image upload, etc.
 - **Service** - Backend service with endpoints for:
-  - Login
+  - login
-  - Llm-powered chat responses
+  - llm-powered chat responses
-  - Analysis of images
+  - analysis of images
-- **Database/Login** - Store users, user input, and chat history in database.
-Create new users and store credentials.
+- **Database/Login** - Create new users and store credentials.
 Application cannot be accessed without authentication.
+Additionally, store user information, input, and chat history in database
-- **WebSocket** - As active users interact with the chat functionality, broadcast number of users and maintain list of most popular questions in realtime.
+- **WebSocket** - As active users interact with the chat functionality, broadcast number of active users and list trending questions in realtime.
 - **React** - Application designed to use React framework